How the use of machine learning can help Netflix streaming quality

 It mainly focuses on developing computer programs with the ability to access the data and learn from it.

 Netflix uses machine learning to optimize back-end and front-end operation and interfaces, making sure that users are enjoying the streaming experience.

 When it comes to grabbing the user’s attention – the user interface is a vital tool.
 Specific terminology is used to describe the first impression of the Netflix home page – ‘moment of truth.’
 It is the moment when the user will decide to continue or stop using the service.

 For increasing the chances of a user watching the show, multiple previews are designed, and machine learning is used to match it to the user’s preference.

 Here are five approaches of Netflix that utilize machine learning to improve user’s experience.

 Quality Streaming at Lower Bandwidths

-Internet speed is not uniform, but specific speed is needed to stream Netflix content for a particular quality.
-Low internet speed can negatively influence the video’s quality, and Dynamic Optimizer caters to this issue.
+Internet speed is not uniform, but a specific speed is needed to stream Netflix content for a particular quality.
+Therefore, low internet speed can negatively influence the video’s quality, and Dynamic Optimizer caters to this issue.